SaffetGokcenSen/saffetgokcensen.github.io/_posts/2022-04-06-a-detailed-calculation-of-a-controlled-direct-effect.md

 ---
 layout: post
 author: SAFFET GÖKÇEN ŞEN
-title: An Detailed Calculation Of A Controlled Direct Effect
+title: A Detailed Calculation Of A Controlled Direct Effect
 ---
 ## Introduction
 In this article, a calculation of a direct controlled effect is made.
 The relations between the post-intervention and pre-inervention probabilities are explained in a detailed manner.
 The DAG of the causal model is the same as that of the causal model given in section 3.7 of [1].